 found a strong correlation (r = .76).
 The sample of sibling pairs with complete information in 1985 was too small (n = 12) to compare to the other two years.
 Regardless, sibling diﬀerences in self-reported AFI appear reliable.
 Although we could not calculate test-retest reliabilities for Gen2, we have no reason to believe that those diﬀerences would fundamentally diﬀer from Gen1’s reports.

 Cousin diﬀerences in intelligence as assessed at ages 9.5, 10.5, and 11.5 were correlated using three diﬀerent linking methods (Mixed, Daughers, Sons).
 Table 9 on page 31 reports the correlated diﬀerences of the ﬁrst borns of each sister, Table 10 on page 31 reports the correlated diﬀerences of the ﬁrst born girls, and Table 11 on page 31 reports the correlated diﬀerences of the ﬁrst born sons.
 Reliabilities across linking methods was consistent and high (min r = .86; max r = .95).
-However, again, we were unable to calculate the test-retest diﬀerence score reliablities for Gen1.
+However, again, we were unable to calculate the test-retest diﬀerence score reliabilities for Gen1

 Calculated Reliabilities.
 Nonetheless, we were able to conﬁrm that diﬀerence